 Safe drinking water includes bottled, boiled, or treated water.
-Your state or local health department can make specific recommendations for boiling or treating drinking water in your area.
+Your state health department can make specific recommendations for boiling or treating drinking water in your area.
 Here are some general rules concerning water for drinking and cooking:

 - Do not use contaminated water to wash dishes, brush your teeth, wash and prepare food, or make ice.

 - If you use bottled water, know where it came from.
 Otherwise, water should be boiled or treated before use.
 Drink only bottled, boiled, or treated water until your supply is tested and found safe.

 - Boiling water kills harmful bacteria and parasites; bringing water to a rolling boil for 1 minute will kill most organisms.

 - When boiling is not possible, water may also be treated with chlorine or iodine tablets, or by mixing six drops (1/8 teaspoon) of unscented, ordinary household chlorine bleach (5.25% sodium hypochlorite) per gallon of water.
 If the water is cloudy, use twelve drops (1/4 teaspoon).
 Mix the solution thoroughly, and let stand for about 30 minutes.
 These treatments will not kill parasitic organisms, however.